AKapaldo/akapaldo.github.io/_pages/resume.md

 <div class="job-title">Community Business Development Manager</div>
 <div class="job-date">October 2015 - June 2018 | Morgantown, WV</div>

 Content and device management, troubleshooting, and support of NOOK and Samsung branded Android devices.
-Outside sales and marketing to schools and businesses.
+Outside sales and marketing to schools and businesses.<br><br>

 - Top outside sales over goal for the Pittsburgh district for 2017 with 22.5% over goal.<br>
-- Social media marketing and content curation — store was in the top 10 most Facebook likes in the company.<br>
+- Social media marketing and content curation; store was in the top 10 most Facebook likes in the company.<br>
 </div>
 </div>